-Western esotericism, the collection of “hidden” traditions and practices such as kabbalah, alchemy, astrology, Hermeticism, and magic, gained the attention of scholars during the Renaissance.
+Western esotericism, the collection of arcane traditions and practices such as Kabbalah, alchemy, astrology, Hermeticism, and magic, gained the attention of scholars during the Renaissance.
 Kept alive through the Scientific Revolution and the Age of Enlightenment by the lodges of Freemasonry, these ideas found fertile ground once again in the Romanticism of the 19th century.
-Fueled by emerging ideas in science and cosmology and the addition of beliefs and practices from Hinduism and Buddhism, an occult revival was in full swing by the 1890s.
+Fueled by new ideas in science and cosmology and the addition of beliefs and practices from Hinduism and Buddhism, an occult revival was in full swing by the 1890s.

-This exhibition shows how the transmission of esoteric knowledge, once exclusively bestowed from master to disciple, often through a series of initiations, moved into the realms of publishing, correspondence courses, and other media, inventing new traditions and creating controversies along the way.
+This exhibition showcases how the transmission of esoteric knowledge, once exclusively bestowed from master to disciple, often through a series of initiations, moved into the realms of publishing, correspondence courses, and other media, inventing new traditions, becoming more inclusive, and creating controversies along the way.

 The exhibition was curated by Special Collections Librarian David Gartrell, with assistance from librarian Selena Chau, and UCSB student Jessica Dubrovner.